carlosal1015/pymole/FILESTRUCTURE.md

   * `tests/test_pymole.py` contains the unit tests for the package.
   * `tests/conftest.py` contains testing setup and configuration for `pytest`
   * The `notebooks` directory contains an example Jupyter notebook on how to use `pymole`.
-    This notebook is always executed during `pytest` execution and it is automatically rendered into the Sphinx documentation.
+    This notebook is always executed during `pytest` execution, and it is automatically rendered into the Sphinx documentation.
 * Markdown files with meta information on the project.
 [Markdown](https://www.markdownguide.org/basic-syntax/) is a good language for these files, as it is easy to write and rendered into something beautiful by your git repository